FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 <img width="800" style="margin-right: 20px; margin-bottom: 20px" src="/images/spark_udaf.png"/><br>

-This simply approach solves our main problem by doing the translation of each partition to Python at once, then calling the function ``my_func`` with it and translating back to Scala whatever the function returns.
+This simple approach solves our main problem by doing the translation of each partition to Python at once, then calling the function ``my_func`` with it and translating back to Scala whatever the function returns.
 Therefore we have reduced the number of translations to two times (back and forth) the number of partitions and because of that we should keep the number of partitions to a reasonable number.

 Having solved one problem, as it is quite often in life, we have introduced another problem.
-As we are working now with the low-level RDD interface our function ``my_func`` will be passed an iterator of PySpark [Row][] objects and needs to return them as well.
-A ``Row`` object itself is only a container for the column values in one row as you might have guessed.
+As we are working now with the low-level RDD interface, our function ``my_func`` will be passed an iterator of PySpark [Row][] objects and needs to return them as well.
+A ``Row`` object itself is only a container for the column values in one row, as you might have guessed.
 When we return such a ``Row``, the data types of these values therein must be interpretable by Spark in order to translate them back to Scala.
 This is a lot of low-level stuff to deal with since in most cases we would love to implement our UDF/UDAF with the help of Pandas, keeping in mind that one partition should hold less than 10 million rows.
 Therefore we make a wish to the coding fairy, cross two fingers that someone else already solved this and start googling... and here we are ;-)

 So first we need to define a nice function that will convert a ``Row`` iterator into a Pandas DataFrame: